soroswap/docs/05-tutorial/02-installing-freighter/README.md

-# Installing Freighter
+# 1. Installing Freighter

-In this section, we will guide you through the installation process of Freighter, a non-custodial Stellar wallet extension that will empower you to engage with the exciting world of cryptocurrencies.
-Follow the steps below to get started:
+In this section, we will guide you through the installation process of Freighter, a non-custodial Stellar wallet extension that will empower you to engage with Soroswap.Finance

-## Step 1: Installing Freighter Browser Extension
+## Step 1: Installing Freighter on your Browser
+Freighter works as a Extension in Chrome (Google Chrome, Brave) and Firefox:

-1. Visit the [Chrome extension store](https://chrome.google.com/webstore/category/extensions?hl=en) and install Freighter into your browser.
+1. Visit the [Freighter Official Website](https://www.freighter.app/), to install Freighter into your browser.

 2. Click on "Create Account" and choose a secure password.